 - Granular role-based access control ensures data and analyses are shared appropriately.

 Yes.
-Sigma offers embedded analytics where dashboards created via the Sigma UI can be securely embedded into other internal, external, or custom applications to put relevant data in front of users or customers or partners in a manner that is easiest for them to view it.
+Sigma offers embedded analytics where visualizations and dashboards created via the Sigma UI can be securely embedded into other internal, external, or custom applications to put relevant data in front of users or customers or partners in a manner that is easiest for them to view it.
 Like other Sigma dashboards, these embedded dashboards offer customizable themes and layouts, are interactive and dynamic, and are powered by live data in the cloud data warehouse.

 The three main options for embedding are application embedding (where end viewers only see their data and do not have to log into Sigma), private embedding, and public embedding.